nebulasio/nebPay.js/README.md

 `nebPay.js` is a useful library for Nebulas DApp developers.
 It provides rich underlying support in web's DApp.
 It implements the payment functions.

-The use of nebPay can be used as examples:
+For the usage of nebPay please refer to this example:

 * [example](examples/example.html)